Confused by complex code? Let our AI-powered Code Explainer demystify it for you. Try it out!

 As you may already know, Python is a programming language that lets you work quickly and integrate systems more effectively.
-Also, Python is a general purpose langauge, which means you can build a wide variety of applications, from web developping using Django or Flask, to data science using awesome libraries like Scipy, Scikit-Learn, Tensorflow and much more.
-In this article, we will discuss about the following 8 libraries:
+Also, Python is a general-purpose language, which means you can build a wide variety of applications, from web development using Django or Flask, to data science using awesome libraries like Scipy, Scikit-Learn, Tensorflow, and much more.
+In this article, we will discuss the following 9 libraries:

 So, let's start with the first library, Pandas.